Learn more about the IAF and the benefits of membership. More »

 2012 – Jack Segal and Karen Puschel become co-chairs bringing State Department and NATO experience to the organization.

 The International Affairs Forum partners with Northwestern Michigan College to present its programming.
-Six current Board members either teach or work at NMC, IAF’s monthly lectures are held at Milliken Auditorium and the Dennos Museum Complex, and IAF receives support from NMC Extended Ed Services with regard to mailings, printing, financial and media services.
+Five current Advisory Board members either teach or work at NMC, IAF’s monthly lectures are held in Milliken Auditorium at the Dennos Museum Center, and IAF receives support from NMC Extended Education Services with regard to mailings, printing, financial and media services.

 IAF is an affiliate of the World Affairs Council of America (WACA).
 WACA is the largest non-profit grassroots organization in the United States dedicated to educating and engaging Americans on global issues with nearly 100 councils across 40 states reaching more than half a million people a year.

 - James A. Baker, chief of staff to two U.S. presidents